 The primary means of evacuating residents and transients from the vulnerable zones will be private automobiles.
 Households with more than one vehicle will be encouraged to take only one car in order to minimize traffic congestion.
 Announcements will be made via the broadcast media requesting that carpooling arrangements be made to accommodate those without transportation of their own.
-Residents without transportation will be picked up by buses and transported to the nearest decontamination/reception center.
 Each county will keep a current listing of all special needs evacuees.
+During an evacuation, this list will be utilized by the Florida Department of Health and Emergency Management to inform people with special needs of the evacuation and dispatch appropriate transportation as needed.
+Generally, buses will be available for public use.